jnozzi/cocoadev.com/markdown/ComplexSubviewResizingIssues.md

 this is done by looping through the list of subviews, and lining them up vertically. then My superview resizes itself to be just a hair taller than the combined height of its subViews.

-when I run the app, the loop drops out Before it gets to the last subView, so My General/SuperView winds up Cropping out the last view!
+when I run the app, the loop drops out Before it gets to the last subView, so My SuperView winds up Cropping out the last view!

 BUT